SharadJ19/Flex-It-Out/README.md

 # FLEX-IT-OUT: AI-Powered Fitness Tracker 🏋️‍♂️

 A fitness tracking web app that uses your webcam to count squats in real-time!
-Built during [Hackathon Name] using MediaPipe pose detection.
+Built during Bjaj Finserv Hackathon using MediaPipe pose detection.

 ## ✨ What it does